nilotpaldhar2004/blenderbot-chatbot/README.md

 BlenderBot was pre-trained on four datasets: 1.5B Reddit threads, ConvAI2 (PersonaChat), EmpatheticDialogues, and Wizard of Wikipedia.
 Unlike DialoGPT, it uses an encoder-decoder architecture that explicitly separates reading context from generating a response — this is why it handles multi-turn conversation much better.

-We fine-tune on `blended_skill_talk` because it is one of BlenderBot's own training sets, giving the best domain alignment.
+Fine-tuned on `blended_skill_talk` because it is one of BlenderBot's own training sets, giving the best domain alignment.

 ---